duniter/duniter-v2s/docs/api/runtime-errors.md

 <details>
 <summary>
 <code>IssuerNotMember</code> - 10</summary>
-Issuer is not member and can not perform this action
+Issuer is not member and can not perform this action.
 </details>
 </li>
 <li>